jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 **Individual work data**
 {: .govuk-body}

-The Works API provides endpoints which give the full detail available for individual Works and Permits.
+The Work API provides endpoints which give the full detail available for individual Works and Permits.
 Use these endpoints to retrieve details such as timings, comments, history and changes.
 {: .govuk-body}